differentpla-net/differentpla-net.github.io/_posts/2022/2022-12-22-erlang-cluster-k8s-certificate-requests-openssl.md

 This generates a CSR file, e.g. `/certs/tls-dist.csr`.
 You can submit that to your certificate authority and you should get a signed certificate back.

-As discussed at the in the introduction to this series, I'm going to use _cert-manager_.
+As discussed in the introduction to this series, I'm going to use _cert-manager_.
 See the next post.